niconaut/Personal-Project-LoL/README.md

 ### **Understanding the API and Making Calls**

 Having experience with Spotify and Google Map’s API, I was already accustomed to using APIs to retrieve data.
 Riot’s developer portal was a huge help in knowing what data is accessible, because I could make calls and view data in the same browser window.
-I found which calls would access my match history and added filters to return only the “URF” matches.
+I found which calls would access my match history and added filters to return the “URF” matches.

 The first step was to get my Riot-side profile information so I could use their id system when calling my match history.
 Using my in-game name and region, I obtained all account information necessary for further calls.
 Shortly after, I was able to grab all match information available and store it as JSON objects.